metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

 {% markdown %}

 The comps are blurred to protect the designer and the company.
+The black and red boxes are ad placeholders, and, there are gray vertical lines between columns the blurred screenshots can't show.

+There is [a live example with mockups]() replicating the original design comps.
+Please check it out for better understanding the problem.

 ## Since the designer doesn't code